MSN calls Bruce Richardson “A leading tea expert involved in tea’s American renaissance for over two decades.”

 In 2017, he was commissioned by China’s HPLY Fashion Stores to design a line of tea for their summer runway show in Shanghai.

 Bruce Richardson has received commissions from the Isabella Stewart Gardner Museum, the Yale British Art Collection, the Georgia O’Keeffe Museum, The Peabody Essex Museum to design specialty tea blends inspired by artwork in their collections.
-He has also produced custom teas for The National Archives, The Kennedy Center for the Performing Arts, and The National Park Service.
+He has also produced custom teas for The National Archives, The Kennedy Center for the Performing Arts, and The Cincinnati Art Museum.

 Bruce Richardson is a frequent guest speaker at tea and cultural events across the globe, including appearances at World Tea Expo, the North American Jane Austen Society, the Georgia O’Keeffe Museum, Yamaguchi Prefectural University, UK Tea Academy, and China Global Tea Fair.
 Read more about this musician-turned-tea master by reading his full biography.